thyagoleal/leprosy_reanalysis_paper/README.md

-# leprosy_reanalysis_paper
+# Reanalysis and integration of public leprosy gene expression datasets

-Here is the code used to reanalyze a set of 11 microarray datasets and produce figures/results as presented in the paper X
+This repository contains all the R code used to reanalyze a set of 9 microarray datasets presented in the paper:

+## Structure

+1.
+2.
+3.

+## License

+Creative Commons?

+### Contact